catalystdao/catalyst-documentation/src/content/docs/relayer/setup.md

 ## Running the relayer

-When everything has been set, you can start the relayer by running:
+When everything has been set, assuming you are within the relayer folder, `~/generalised-relayer`, you can start the relayer by running:

 ```bash
 docker compose up -d